grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Hemi looked around the outside of the escape trunk for a control that would flood it.
 The only promising component was a massive unlabeled lever set into the top of the pressure hull above his head.

-"Shakes, how do you flood the escape trunk?"
+"How do you flood the escape trunk?" he called forward to Shakes.

 "Flood?
-Hemi this ain't no commercial sub with some kind of specs-mandated flood-and-pump escape trunk for getting a crew of 50 off a boat.
+Hemi this ain't no commercial sub with some kind of specs-mandated flood-and-pump escape trunk for getting a crew of 50 off a sunk boat.
 The _Gnat_ has a normal crew complement of just one, so the escape trunk is a one-time use only.
-That big ugly lever above your head releases the escape trunk topside hatch which is rigged with a giant spring to open it.
+That big ugly lever above your head releases the escape trunk topside hatch, which is rigged with a giant spring to open it.
 There's another lever inside the escape trunk just like it that does the same thing.
 The hatch opens and the ocean pours in.
 That's it."

 "So it cannot be reset underwater then?"